mike-ward/mike-ward.github.io/_posts/2009-05-26-the-incredible-shrinking-browser-window.md

 layout: post
 title: 'The Incredible Shrinking Browser Window'
 ---
 So what’s my beef with Web browsers?
 It’s all the wasted space at the top of the damn things.
 Internet Explorer is perhaps the biggest offender.
-It’s default configuration is very wasteful (I couldn’t figure out how to reset my customizations in IE8 so a borrowed a screen shot).
+It’s default configuration is very wasteful (I couldn’t figure out how to reset my customization in IE8 so a borrowed a screen shot).
 I don’t about you, but the default IE8 layout is one only a Mother could love.
 Check out the amount of wasted vertical space.

 ![MediumActivity](/cdn/images/blog/TheIncredibleShrinkingBrowserWindow_10A43/MediumActivity.jpg)